 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 At the time the article was last revised Craig Hacking had no recorded disclosures.View Craig Hacking's current disclosures

 A congenital facial palsy is an uncommon cause of neonatal asymmetric crying facies, which are more frequently due to absence or hypoplasia of the depressor anguli oris muscle, often associated with other congenital anomalies.

 Congenital facial palsy is reported with an incidence of ~0.2% of live births, making it a rare cause of facial palsy.

 - intrauterine posture

 - intrapartum compression

-- familial and congenital aplasia of the facial nerve nucleus
+- familial and congenital aplasia of the facial nucleus

 - 1. Mukesh Kumar Gupta & Praveen Kumar "Reversible congenital facial nerve palsy: An uncommon cause of asymmetric crying facies in the newborn" The Internet Journal of Pediatrics and Neonatology.
 2007; Volume 7, Number 1.